michaelkyu/ddot/docs/intro.rst

 ========================================================

-The Data-Driven Ontology Toolkit (DDOT) Python package facilitates the assembly, analysis, and visualization of biological hierarchies using a data structure called an ontology.
+The Data-Driven Ontology Toolkit (DDOT) Python package facilitates the inference, analysis, and visualization of biological hierarchies using a data structure called an ontology.

 - `Source code <https://github.com/michaelkyu/ddot>`_ under MIT license